cernak-lab/ATL_EXP/README.md

 Code in this repo was written specifcally for the transformation investigated in this work.
 Below describes the jupyter notebooks in more detail so future users could modify the code in this repo to apply to their reaction.

-First, please take a lookg at `reaction_data.xlsx` and `descriptors.xlsx` to get a sense of how the reaction data was kept track of.
-Data organization for a new reaction in this way would make it easier for this code-base to be applied.
+First, please take a look at `reaction_data.xlsx` and `descriptors.xlsx` to get a sense of how reaction data were kept track of.
+Data organization for a new reaction in an analogous way would make it easier for this code-base to be modified and applied.

 1. Preparing descriptor array of the target reaction
-* These are necessary as inputs for the machine learning model/
+* These are necessary as inputs for the machine learning model.
 * Descriptor array of all candidate *reaction conditions* (each row=single unique reaction condition; each column=descriptor) are enumerated using `prep_array_of_enumerated_candidates` in `data_utils.py`.
 A list of descriptor arrays of each reaction component (e.g., catalyst, ligand or solvent) needs to be provided as input.
 ```python
 X_candidate_desc = prep_array_of_enumerated_candidates([catalyst_descriptors, solvent_descriptors])